fibbonnaci/DeepLens-workshops/customer-workshops.md

 ## In this workshop you will learn the following:

 1. How to build and train a face detection model in SageMaker
-2. Modify the DeepLens inference lambda function to upload cropped faces to S3
+2. Modify the DeepLens inference Lambda function to upload cropped faces to S3
-3. Deploy the inference lambda function and face detection model to DeepLens
+3. Deploy the inference Lambda function and face detection model to DeepLens
-4. Create a lambda function to trigger Rekognition to identify emotions
+4. Create a Lambda function to trigger Rekognition to identify emotions
 5. Create a DynamoDB table to store the recognized emotions
 6. Analyze using CloudWatch